“I’m sure he knew what I meant.”

 Seems straightforward, right?
 This is how all of our social interactions happen.
 But, when our actions have a negative impact on others, conflict can begin to brew.

 For example, when a co-worker of mine did well on a project, I enthusiastically congratulated her and said, “Great job!”
 My intention was good and meant to encourage, but came across as insincere to my colleague.

-In this case, the compliment was interpreted as sarcasm, and made her co-worker feel annoyed with me.
+In this case, the compliment was interpreted as sarcasm, and made my colleague feel annoyed with me.
 Oops.

 “She said that just to get under my skin.”

 “Of course he did that; he always thinks of himself first.”